Draym/Atoll/README.md

 # Atoll
-Saas application to manage web applications and services on Linux
+Saas application to generate analytics from social networks related to stock markets